DOCO FILMING STARTS THANKS TO MALDON BANK GRANT

 We’ve started filming a short documentary film about the rail trail.

-The film will follow the path of the trail and its stories past, present and future to be told through people from the communities along it.
+The film will follow the trail path and tell its stories past, present and future.
+These will be told through people living in the communities through which the trail passes.

 Shooting began in late September with the acacia and blossoms in bloom and will continue through early summer.
 The documentary will showcase the trail’s landscape from the air and ground-level.
 It will also be a vehicle for several local characters to talk about histories, and their hopes and aspirations for the trail.